 Let’s go through all the steps of planning and creating a pamphlet campaign one by one.

-Before you start designing and printing your pamphlets it is good to first establish the exact goal of your campaign.
+Before you start designing and printing your leaflets it is good to first establish the exact goal of your campaign.

-There are many potential outcomes you might be looking for.
-The most important thing at this planning stage is for you to define exactly what the goal of your pamphlet drop is.
+You might be running your pamphlet drops with a number of goals in mind.
+The most important thing at this stage in the process is for you to define exactly what the goal of your campaign is.

-Even more importantly, try to stick to a single main goal.
-Your design, distribution area and schedule will be heavily influenced by the ultimate result you are looking to get.
+Even more importantly try to stick to a single main goal.
+Your design, distribution area and schedule will be heavily influenced by the varying goals you might be pursuing.

-Pamphlet campaigns that we build to develop local mind share will focus on repeated deliveries to the same households.
+Leaflet campaigns that are aiming at developing local mind share will focus on repeated deliveries to the same households.
 Your distribution company will plan these sensitively with predefined rest periods between each drop.
 These campaigns will often (but not always) be focused on the area surrounding your place of business.

-If you are looking to reactivate your customers with a coupon at a specific time you will want to plan your campaign long ahead.
-You can do this with the help of your distributor and make sure to hit at the perfect time and not a day later.
+If you are looking to reactivate your customers at a specific time of year you will want to plan your campaigns ideally months ahead of time.
+You can do this with the help of your distributor.
+By doing so, you can make sure to hit your customers at the most crucial times for your business.

 Now that you know what the goal of your pamphlet drop is you can move into the design process.

-The most important element of modern pamphlet design is the photography you use.
+One of the most important elements of modern pamphlet design are the images you use.
 Pamphlet design has been trending towards simplification of elements for a long time.

-As such modern pamphlets that work well tend to use large high quality photographs and a small amount of text.
+As such modern pamphlets that work well tend to use large high quality photographs or image and a relatively small amount of text.

 Use a professional designer

-Talk to a professional graphic designer, consult your distribution company and create a high quality custom pamphlet.
-The quality of your pamphlet design will have a great impact on the success of your campaign as a whole.
+Talk to a professional graphic designer, consult your distribution company and create a high quality custom leaflet.
+The quality of your flyer design will have a great impact on the success of your campaign as a whole.

-Make sure to keep your pamphlet printing process simple.
+Make sure to keep your flyer printing process simple.
 We recommend choosing a standard A5 format with GSM between 200-300GSM.
 Always sticking to a single page, non-folded leaflet.

 There are rare situations where a more complicated format for your pamphlet might be appropriate.
 However, these are exceptions to the rule.